ballerina-platform/module-ballerinax-aws.s3/Package.md

+# Ballerina Amazon S3 Connector
-Connects to Amazon S3 from Ballerina.
+Connects to Amazon S3 using Ballerina.

+# Introduction
+## Amazon S3
+[Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) is an object storage service that offers industry-leading scalability, data availability, security, and performance.This means customers of all sizes and industries can use it to store and protect any amount of data for a range of use cases, such as data lakes, websites, mobile applications, backup and restore, archive, enterprise applications, IoT devices, and big data analytics.

+## Key Features of Amazon S3
+* Manage buckets
+* Manage objects

-# Module Overview
+## Connector Overview

-The Amazon S3 client allows you to access Amazon S3 REST API through Ballerina.
-The following section provide you the details on connector operations.
+The Amazon S3 Connector allows you to access the Amazon S3 REST API through Ballerina.
+The following sections provide the details on client operations.

-**Buckets Operations**
+**Buckets operations** -

-The `ballerinax/aws.s3` module contains operations that work with buckets.
-You can list the existing buckets, create a bucket, delete a bucket, and list objects in a bucket.
+Connector contains operations that list the existing buckets, create a bucket, delete a bucket, and list objects in a bucket.

-**Objects Operations**
+**Objects operations** -

-The `ballerinax/aws.s3` module contains operations that create an object, delete an object, and retrieve an object.
+Connector contains operations that create an object, delete an object, and retrieve an object.

 ## Compatibility
 |                    |    Version                  |